Erudika/scoold/README.md

 ## Social login

-Facebook is the default identity provider for Scoold, and you don't have to specify you FB app secret.
-For authenticating with Google, you only need your client id (e.g. `123-abcd.apps.googleusercontent.com`).
+For authenticating with Facebook or Google, you only need your Gogle client id (e.g. `123-abcd.apps.googleusercontent.com`), or Facebook app id (only digits).
 For all the other providers, GitHub, LinkedIn, Twitter and Microsoft, you need to set both the app id and secret key.
 **Note:** if the credentials are blank, the sign in button is hidden for that provider.
 ```ini